If your question isn’t here please contact us via the Contact page.

 The easiest way is to book online from our website.
 Alternatively you can call us on 1300 AWESOME (293 766).

 Due to insurance and safety reasons you are unable to hold your own camera during your skydive.
+The Australian Parachute Federation regulates the carrying of cameras in freefall and mandates that you must have 100 skydives before you can carry a camera.
+The harness or helmets used must also be approved for skydiving.
 Our instructors are professionals at filming skydive videos.
 You will be thinking of a million other things other than holding your camera in the right position.
 Trust us on this one.
 Relax and enjoy your skydive and let us do the work and get all the money shots so you can re-live your skydive over and over.
 Your friends can of course film your landing if they choose to watch you land at the beach.

 Allow a minimum of half a day but we recommend you give yourself a full day in case of poor weather conditions, or other delays which may be beyond our control.
 We will give you an arrival time.
 Note this is not your jump time, it is the time you are to arrive at the office and complete any necessary paper work and receive ground training.
 The jump itself will consist of 25 minute plane ride, freefall, and a 5-8 minute canopy ride.
 There are plenty of things to do in town and we recommend checking out our beautiful beaches.